d-koppenhagen/vscode-code-review/README.md

 ![Demo](./images/demo.gif)

+After adding a review note, an icon on the left and a color indicator on the right that represents the priority you defined, will be visible in the active editor.
+You can also review and edit the comment in the comment explorer (see below).

 ### Code Review Comment Explorer - update, view and delete comments

 Once you created your first code review comment and the plugin can find the associated review file (by default `code-review.csv`), a new button will appear in the sidebar.